Nikhil-Pachpande/json-diff-tool/README.md

 # JsonDiff
 A Java utility package designed to compare two JSON objects and highlight the differences between them.
 It provides a detailed output of differences, including missing or extra fields, value mismatches, and supports comparison for nested objects and arrays.
-The utility uses ANSI escape codes to colorize the output for better readability.
+It has implementation for ANSI escape codes to colorize the output for better readability.
 This library package is deployed using GitHub Actions and can be found at ```https://github.com/Nikhil-Pachpande/json-diff/packages/2346835```.

 ## Features